ShubhamDalvi1999/Flappy_bird_Reinforcement_Learning_MLOps/README.md

 ### Weights & Biases

-Weights & Biases provides enhanced monitoring capabilities:
+Weights & Biases is used for enhanced visualization and monitoring of training metrics.
+It provides:

-- Real-time training visualizations
+- Real-time training metrics visualization
-- Hyperparameter optimization
-- Model comparison
-- Alerting and project collaboration
+- Custom charts and histograms for performance analysis
+- Automatic tracking of GPU utilization and system metrics
+- Interactive dashboards for experiment comparison
+- Training alerts for significant events
+- Model architecture visualization

 Access your W&B dashboard at https://wandb.ai/ after logging in with your API key.

+New features include:
+- **Action Distribution Visualization**: See how often the agent chooses each action
+- **Performance Summary Tables**: Track detailed metrics in table format
+- **Histograms of Scores**: Monitor the distribution of scores over time
+- **Enhanced Model Summaries**: Get detailed insights into the agent's performance
+- **Integrated GPU Monitoring**: Track GPU utilization directly in the dashboard

+The application provides a built-in W&B dashboard for viewing these metrics directly within the UI without leaving the application.

 ## Testing